 Exhibits will be entered into the following classes for judging: Beginner: Grade 3-5; Intermediate: Grade 6-8; Advanced: Grade 9-12.
-All Levels - 4-H member can exhibit 1 or more projects utilizing different techniques and project was completed in current year.
+All Levels - 4-H members can exhibit 1 or more projects utilizing different techniques and projects were completed in the current year.